lilab-bcb/cumulus/docs/sccutil-doc.rst

 	    | **--output**
 	  - Output sample sheet

-kco fc-upload
+sccutil fc-upload
 -------------

-*kco fc-upload* uploads local files/directories to your Terra workspace Google Cloud bucket.
+*sccutil fc-upload* uploads local files/directories to your Terra workspace Google Cloud bucket.

-Your sample sheet can point to local file paths and kco upload will take care of uploading directories (e.g. fastq directories) and modifying the sample sheet to point to a Google Cloud bucket.
+Your sample sheet can point to local file paths and sccutil upload will take care of uploading directories (e.g. fastq directories) and modifying the sample sheet to point to a Google Cloud bucket.

 Synopsis
 ^^^^^^^^

 .. code-block:: shell

-	kco fc-upload [OPTION]... file
+	sccutil fc-upload [OPTION]... file

 where file can be one or more files, such as a sample sheet or an input JSON.